shmalex/sms/README.md

 - Collect information daily or hourly
 - Create new files or overwrite existing one.

-To deliver your changes to the server - simply push change to the repository and next time scheduler run scripts it will pull your changes.
+You can adjust scripts remotely - simply push changes to the repository and changes will be pulled by `run.sh` during next scheduler execution.

-# installation
+# Installation

 1. Create your repository
 2. Configure root to be able to push to that repo (copy keys, etc.)